CITY OF MARGATE

 Interpersonal Communication: Requires the ability to speak and/or signal people to convey or exchange information.
 Includes giving and receiving instructions, assignments and/or directions.

-Numerical Aptitude: Requires the ability to add, subtract, multiply and divide; calculate decimals and percentages; perform algebraic and geometric equations.
+Numerical Aptitude: Requires the ability to add, subtract, multiply and divide; calculate decimals and percentages; utilize algebraic formulas and descriptive statistics.

 Form/Spatial Aptitude: Requires the ability to inspect items for proper length, width and shape, and visually read various information.

-Motor Coordination: Requires the ability to coordinate hands and eyes accurately for inspection tasks and report preparation.
+Motor Coordination: Requires the ability to coordinate hands and eyes accurately in handling, sorting, and managing paperwork and documentation.

-Color Discrimination: Requires the ability to differentiate between colors or shades of colors.
+Color Discrimination: Requires the ability to differentiate between colors or shades of color.

 Interpersonal Temperament: Requires the ability to deal with people from a variety of departments in both giving and receiving instructions.
-Must be able to perform tasks under considerable stress.
+Must be able to perform duties when confronted with individuals acting under stress.

-Environmental Requirements: Tasks require infrequent exposure to adverse environmental conditions.
+Environmental Requirements: Tasks are regularly performed without exposure to adverse environmental conditions, i.e. dirt, cold, rain, fumes.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Is skilled in both written and oral communications for effective expression of concepts and proposals, and clarity in task assignment.
+Is skilled in both written and oral communications for effective expression and clarity in task assignment.

-Is able to establish and maintain effective working relationships with contractors, property owners, representatives from other agencies, employees, and the public.
+Is able to establish and maintain effective working relationships with other employees, City officials, federal and state regulatory agencies, and various safety and medical committees established by the City.

 SALARY AND BENEFITS